-Money Saving Expert have ten companies listed that are ripe for haggling on a hit list you can begin with to negotiate cheaper deals, with the details on how to haggle the smart way too.
+Money-Saving Expert has ten companies listed that are ripe for haggling on a hit list you can begin with to negotiate cheaper deals, with the details on how to haggle the smart way too.
 There’s likely at least one company on that list that you can call their support line and put things in motion to get a better deal.

 Research indicates working women would love to feel that their entire family is protected financially, but it’s out of reach due to the expense.
 It’s not.